MystenLabs/sui/doc/src/doc-updates/sui-breaking-changes.md

 This release changes the field value type in `TransactionData` from `gas_payment: ObjectRef` to `gas_payment: Vec<ObjectRef>`, where `Vec<ObjectRef>` is a non-empty vector of owned SUI objects.
 This combines all of the coins into a single coin, using the `ObjectID` of the first coin in the vector as the coin containing the merge.

+**[Breaking change]** - `ecdsa_k1::ecrecover` and `ecdsa_k1::secp256k1_verify` now require you to input the raw message instead of a hashed message.
+You must also include the u8 that represents  the hash function.
+See [PR 7773](https://github.com/MystenLabs/sui/pull/7773) for more details.

 **[Breaking change]** The `ValidatorMetadata` function now includes a p2p_address field.
 The value for the field is the address the validator used for p2p activities, such as state sync.
 To learn more, see [PR 8636](https://github.com/MystenLabs/sui/pull/8636).

 **[Transaction Format breaking change]** - Adds a new expiration field to `TransactionData` to allow for users to specify a time that a transaction should expire, meaning it is no longer eligible to sign and execute by validators.
 In this release, the only supported value for the expiration field is epoch`.
 If not provided, no expiration is set for the associated transaction.